 Overview

 Adding LLMs to your product can get expensive fast.
 You want new users to get the full experience of your product, but new signups and free plan users can churn through tokens (and dollars).
 What’s more, not all free users are alike - some have a genuine chance of converting, while others just want to abuse the free tier.
 Managing conditions for which users should get access to which models and when can add complex, messy code to your application.
+You can use Waystone rulesets to simply and extensibly manage model access for your different users without needing to change any application code.
+This cookbook will show you how to use rulesets to route free users to cheaper models, but same recipe can be used to:- Upgrade higher tier customers to the most powerful (and expensive) models

 - Block access for users by country